 - In this example two transactions are required to complete the purchase of the shop through the SIPP which means that some fees and Stamp Duty Land Tax (SDLT) may be duplicated as it will already have been paid by Mr Tomlins personally as a result of the initial purchase of the freehold of the property.
-However, if the vendor was able to split the title before sale, this could be avoided - > The management of the property is the responsibility of the pension scheme. either directly or through a duly appointed professional property manager.
-If required, we can issue rent invoices and complete VAT returns, for which we will charge in accordance with our fee schedule. - > Dentons will arrange for the property to be insured under a block policy arrangement unless alternative arrangements are required or the property is a leasehold and the freeholder arranges the insurance. - Should the business fail, the property will be protected from creditors as the SIPP is aseparate legal entity to both Mr Tomlins' company and him personally.
-Should Mr Tomlins become bankrupt the Trustee in Bankruptcy has no call on his pension assets - \Transactions between the SIPP and vendor or tenant who is connected with the SIPP member, are allowed provided they are conducted on an 'arm's length' commercial basis and an independent valuation is undertaken.
-Valuations must be carried out by a Registered Valuer of the Royal Institution of Chartered Surveyors (RICS) who is a Member (MRICS) or a Fellow (FRICS) and whose report and opinion should comply with RICS professional standards. - > Dentons' administers over 2500 properties.
+However, if the vendor was prepared to sell the long leasehold interest to the SIPP directly, with the purchase of the freehold by Mr Tomlins personally following afterwards, there may be a lower amount of SDLT payable overall as a result. - > The management of the commercial element of the property is the responsibility of the pension scheme, either directly or through a duly appointed professional property manager.
+If required, Dentons can issue rent invoices and complete VAT returns, for which we will charge in accordance with our Fee schedule. - > Dentons will arrange for the property to be insured under a block policy arrangement unless alternative arrangements are already in place or the property is a leasehold and the freeholder arranges the insurance. - Should the business fail, the property will be protected from creditors as the SIPP is a separate legal entity from both Mr Tomlins' company and himself personally.
+Should Mr Tomlins become bankrupt the Trustee in Bankruptcy usually has no call on his pension assets - Transactions between the SIPP and vendor or tenant who is connected with the SIPP member, are allowed provided they are conducted on an 'arm's length' commercial basis and an independent valuation is undertaken.
+Valuations must be carried out by a registered valuer of the Royal Institution of Chartered Surveyors (RICS) who is a member (MRICS) or a fellow (FRICS) and whose report and opinion should comply with RICS professional standards. - > Dentons' administers nearly 3,900 properties within its SIPP and SSAS book.